Nikhil8007/Project-on-drugs-prediction-on-Kaggle/README.md

-# Prediction od drugs by using decision Tree
+# Prediction of drugs by using decision Tree